What is the BCCS?

 Butler Cave was discovered in 1958 when a small crack under a ledge of limestone was dug open.
 Spectacular discoveries followed as miles of natural underground tunnels and chambers were found.
 In 1968, ten years after the discovery of the cave, the Butler Cave Conservation Society, Inc. was formed.
 It is a non-stock, non-profit corporation dedicated to the preservation, conservation and study of caves.

-Soon after its inception, the BCCS purchased a 65 acre tract of land that included the entrance to Butler Cave.
+Shortly after its inception, the BCCS leased the 65 acre tract of land which included the entrance to Butler Cave to protect the cave.
+In 1975 the BCCS purchased this property from Carl Butler.
 In 1989 another 84 acre tract of land was purchased surrounding the entrance of nearby Bobcat Cave, now part of the Chestnut Ridge Cave System.
+And in 2012 the BCCS purchased 10 acres surrounding the long-collapsed entrance to Bob Robins Rift, and began a long project to dig it back open.
 Nestled in a remote section of Virginia's highlands, these spectacular caves are permanently conserved for scientific, educational, and recreational uses.
+In 2018, the BCCS purchased a 7.8 acre parcel containing the Steamer Hole (a sinkhole) and the historic Burnsville Postmaster House; and established the Postmaster House Preserve.
+In 2022, the BCCS acquired the 10.85 acre "White-Wefer parcel", containing the Glacier Dig, a sinkhole in the vicinity of the Woodsall Sink.

 Butler Cave had been designated by the National Park Service as a National Natural Landmark.